mikebikeking/cs-499/README.md

 To improve the code, I will be using ConstraintLayout properties for a more flexible layout, reviewing design principles for better aesthetics, using descriptive IDs and text, and ensuring the layout reflects the intended functionality of each screen.
 Additionally, using a linter tool can help identify potential issues in the code.

+**Changes made**
+The primary challenge was linking the pages together within the app.
+I successfully linked the pages and implemented the login functionality.
+I'm currently focused on finalizing the SMS page for text alerts, as it's proving to be the most challenging aspect of the project.

 <img width="571" alt="Screenshot 2024-10-18 170534" src="https://github.com/user-attachments/assets/0409f420-e061-4dfe-b0fa-acfcc3491734">

+I learned that even small mistakes in the initial app design can have a significant impact.